grafana/grafana/contribute/create-pull-request.md

 Pull requests that add or modify unit tests that are written in Jest must:

 - Avoid adding snapshots tests, we are removing current ones incrementally
-- If an existing unit test is written in enzyme, migrate it to RTL (React Testing Library), except if you’re fixing a bug.
+- If an existing unit test is written in Enzyme, migrate it to RTL (React Testing Library), except if you’re fixing a bug.
 Bug fixes usually shouldn't include any bigger refactoring, so it’s ok to skip migrating the test to RTL.
 ### Backend-specific guidelines

 Please refer to the [backend style guidelines](/contribute/style-guides/backend.md).